anarcat/terms-benchmarks/README.md

 Resources
 ---------

-Resources tests were done in two different ways:
+Resources tests were done in three different ways:

- * first tests (`performance.csv` and `performance.py`, also in the
+ 1. first tests (`performance.csv` and `performance.py`, also in the
     notebook) were done with:

         time seq -f "the quick brown fox jumps over the lazy dog %g" 1000000

     qualitative results of those are also visible below.

- * then a more formal test was done to generate the `times-100x100000.csv` files, with [reproduce.sh](https://github.com/anarcat/terms-benchmarks/blob/master/reproduce.sh).
-That starts each terminal with the above benchmark
+ 2. then a more formal test was done to generate the `times-100x100000.csv` files, with [reproduce.sh](https://github.com/anarcat/terms-benchmarks/blob/master/reproduce.sh).
+That starts each terminal with the above benchmark and collects the results automatically. it is better than the above because it gets the metrics from the terminal, not the `seq` command.

+ 3. finally, this was all re-written in Python to also extract some I/O statiatics, and allow custom tests to be used. the default test is the old `bw-test.sh` which still runs the `seq` command.

 In the second test, we only run 100,000 loops because our original loop (one million lines) means xterm take 30 seconds per test so 100